UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_01_Instructions.md

 or reproducing your work. renv takes and saves a “photo” or “snapshot” of your current packages and versions and restores this exact setup when reopening or sharing the project.
 You will do this step each time you install or update a package.
-So, to start, let’s install ‘tidyverse’, a collection of packages designed for clean, or *tidy*, data science.
+So, to start, let’s install three packages.

-- In your **R Console**, install ‘tidyverse’, ‘palmerpenguins’, and ‘ggthemes’ packages:
+- In your **R Console**, install the ‘tidyverse’, ‘palmerpenguins’, and ‘ggthemes’ packages:

 ``` r